Finding free Texas state records is simple and fast, making it easy to look up anyone’s past in Texas right now.

 Texas marriage records are considered public information and can be accessed by any member of the public.
 However, subjects listed on the marriage certificates can choose to have these documents sealed or deemed confidential.

-Unless a marriage certificate is confidential, interested parties can obtain copies of them through the local county clerk’s office in the county where the ceremony took place.
+Unless a marriage certificate is confidential, interested parties can obtain certified copies marital records through the local county clerk’s office in the county where the ceremony took place.

 Search Free Divorce Records in Texas

 Divorce records are considered public information in the state of Texas.
 However, the public records might exclude certain information, such as financial data or child support stipulations.
-Still, users can obtain divorce documents by using the Texas Department of State Health Services (DSHS) website.
+Similar to obtaining marriage records, individual can also verify whether someone finalized a divorce within the state by using the Texas Department of State Health Services (DSHS) website.

 Members of the public can access the Department of State Health Services website to verify a marriage or divorce: